Xtys/PatternAnalysis-2025/recognition/s4775476_timeganlob/README.md

 All features are normalized using a StandardScaler and stored for reuse across training and inference.
 The resulting dataset contains approximately 26,973 total sequences, split into train (70%), validation (10%), and test (20%) sets.

 This structured preprocessing enables stable training of TimeGAN while preserving meaningful short-term order flow dynamics within each sequence window.

+Model
+---
+We implement the TimeGAN model as a sequence-to-sequence generative adversarial network tailored for LOB data.
+It operates in a two-phase training regime to disentangle temporal dynamics from distributional fidelity.
+In Phase 1, the autoencoder components (Embedder and Recovery) are pretrained to reconstruct input sequences, while the Supervisor learns autoregressive transitions in the latent space.
+This establishes a foundational representation capable of capturing short-term dependencies in high-frequency market snapshots.

 Training Procedure
 ---